 I spend a lot of time on airplanes.
 It is one of the side effects (benefits?) of being a national consultant.
 We all know that flying is a high tech endeavor.
 Commercial aircraft are complex machines guided by sensors, backup systems and safety features that boggle the average mind.
 The process of checking in and boarding is a carefully coordinated series of steps that rely on the help of scanners and detectors.
-All of these devices produce lots of beeping thatknock at the door guide or block the way.
+All of these devices produce lots of beeping that guide or block the way.

 With all that is high tech in the flying experience I am amazed by one small task at the end of each journey that remains decidedly low tech and high touch.
 At the end of the flight, when the jet bridge has been extended and the passengers gather in the aisles awaiting their escape, the flight steward stands poised at the door awaiting an “all clear” signal.
 Finally, the signal arrives.
 It’s not a radio signal, not a flashing light, not an intercom alert, and not a text message.
 There are no special sensors or alarms indicating that it’s safe to open the door.
 It’s a simple knock on the outside of the plane door by the gate agent.
 The steward flings the door open and the gate agent and steward greet one another with words of welcome and brief instructions about the special needs of some guests on board.
 Apparently, nothing has yet been invented that improves upon this simple communication exchange between two human beings.